 Puzzles

 For our prototype, six puzzles were designed and implemented.
-The puzzles were all designed for play on the PC and then ported to the android app for play with Bluetooth connection.
+The puzzles were all designed for play on the PC and then ported to the Android app for play using a Bluetooth connection.
 Puzzles were designed roughly in the order they were intended to be encountered but were set up to allow the usage of different hiragana, so that they might be rearranged and reused at any point in the game.

 The first puzzle designed was the Keypad Puzzle, demonstrated in Figure 6 below.
-The keypad puzzle has an onscreen keypad that allows entry of hiragana characters, and gives a string of Romaji (Latin-script alphabet) characters as a clue.
+The keypad puzzle has an onscreen keypad that allows entry of hiragana characters, and gives a string of romaji (Latin-script alphabet) characters as a clue.
 This puzzle is the first time a player will interact with Hiragana in the game.
-They player must figure out to enter the Hiragana characters based on the order of the Romaji characters.
+They player must figure out to enter the Hiragana characters based on the order of the romaji characters.
 This puzzle is encountered before the player is taught any Hiragana.
 As such, after entering the characters, the puzzle UI tells the player which characters were entered correctly and which were not.
 This allows the player to figure out the puzzle without having to resort to entirely random guessing.